Frequently asked questions about

-No. LifeMap (part of USAble Life) used to offer short-term health plans in Washington, but they stopped doing so in mind-2022.
-The Washington Office of the Insurance Commissioner confirmed in September 2022 that there were insurers offering short-term health insurance in Washington.
+No. The Washington Office of the Insurance Commissioner confirmed in September 2022 that there were no longer any insurers offering short-term health insurance in Washington, and that is still true as of 2024.

 That may or may not change in the future.
-LifeMap had been the only insurer selling short-term plans in Washington for several years.
 It’s possible that other insurers might start offering short-term plans in the state, but they would have to conform to the state’s fairly strict rules (described below).

-The new rules for short-term health insurance in Washington State, effective January 2019, limit the short-term plan duration to no more than three months in length and prohibit renewals.
+The current rules for short-term health insurance in Washington State, went into effect in January 2019.
+They limit short-term plan duration to no more than three months and prohibit renewals.
 Previously, the duration of short-term coverage in Washington State was not restricted beyond federal regulations, although such plans had to officially be determined to be short-term limited-duration plans by the Insurance Commissioner and approved prior to being offered for sale.
 (See RCW 48.43.005 (26)(l).)

-Consumers in Washington can buy ACA-compliant health insurance through the state’s marketplace, Washington Healthplanfinder.
-Twelve carriers offer coverage through the exchange in 2023.
+Consumers in Washington can buy ACA-compliant health insurance through the state’s Marketplace, Washington Healthplanfinder.
+Twelve carriers offer coverage through the exchange in 2024, and 11 of them have filed rates and plans for 2025 coverage.
+(In addition, two insurers only offer coverage outside the exchange, meaning subsidies cannot be used with their plans.)4

 Washington residents may also be eligible for Medicaid coverage.

 The relaxed federal regulations implemented by the Trump administration in 2018 (allowing short-term plans to have longer durations) are clear in noting that states may impose tighter regulations.
-And Washington’s insurance commissioner, Mike Kriedler, who has called short-term plans “a poor solution for consumers,” announced in March 2018 that his office would begin the process of rule-making to define short-term plans at the state level.
+And Washington’s insurance commissioner, Mike Kriedler, announced in March 2018 that his office would begin the process of rule-making to define short-term plans at the state level, which resulted in the current rule in Washington going into effect in January 2019.5

 An outline of the proposed regulations was published in June 2018.
 The official draft regulation notice was published on August 21, 2018, and public comments were accepted until September 24, 2018.